ndayishimiyeeric/Microverse-Leaderboard/README.md

 ## Acknowledgments

 - Hat tip to code reviewers and to everyone who reviewed the project and made suggestions.
-- Thank you [Manel Hammouche](https://github.com/ha-manel) for your help and the improvement suggestions.

 ## 📝 License